Skip to content

 annopipe troubleshooting

-If annopipe is run successfully (no matter whether it is QC failed), the post command will copy the required files to /ess/p22/data/durable/production/ella/ella-prod/data/analyses/incoming.
+If annopipe is run successfully (irrespectively of any "QC failed" tags), the post command will copy the required files to {production}/ella/ella-prod/data/analyses/incoming.

-• whether ella-production:ella-production-watcher is still running on the Supervisor page (p22-vc-ui-l:9001)
+• whether the production instance of ELLA's analysis-watcher is still running on the Supervisor page (p22-ella-01:9007)

 Start with looking at the analysis' log file.
-Normally, these are available in the automation system's UI, but in some cases the log in the database could be empty.
-In such a case, identify the analysis on the file system, and look for the log file in its result folder: production/data/analyses-work/{analysis_name}/result/{datetime_of_result}/logs/stdout.log.
+Normally, these are available in the automation system's UI, but in some cases the log in the database can be empty.
+In such a case, identify the analysis on the file system, and look for the log file in its result folder: {production}/data/analyses-work/{analysis_name}/result/{datetime_of_result}/logs/stdout.log.
 It is also helpful to check whether the number of sequencing reads is too low for the analysis.

 If that log doesn't contain any information, there's likely been a problem starting the analysis.
-Look into the log of the automation system, normally located in production/sw/logs/variantcalling/vcpipe/executor.log. grep for the analysis name to try to find the relevant section of the log, and if possible, check that the start time of the analysis in the UI matches the timestamp in the log.
+Look into the log of the automation system, normally located in {production}/logs/variantcalling/vcpipe/executor.log. grep for the analysis name to try to find the relevant section of the log, and if possible, check that the start time of the analysis in the UI matches the timestamp in the log.

-To investigate the data output of the pipeline, look inside production/data/analyses-work/{analysis_name}/result/{datetime_of_result}/data/.
+To investigate the data output of the pipeline, look inside {production}/data/analyses-work/{analysis_name}/result/{datetime_of_result}/data.

-How to convert bam files to fastq files
+How to convert BAM files to FASTQ files

-1. Run RevertSam to convert bam to sam
+1. Run RevertSam to convert BAM to SAM

 picard RevertSam